postsharp/postsharp-emails/20-naming-conventions.md

-# Common Tasks: Validating Code (Naming Conventions)
+# Validating Naming Conventions

-In my previous email, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
+In my first email, I demonstrated how Metalama can generate boilerplate code on-the-fly during compilation, automating the task of implementing necessary but repetitive code.
 However, code generation is not the only functionality Metalama offers.
 In this email, I will explore Metalama's second pillar: its ability to validate source code against architectural rules.
 We'll begin with naming conventions.

+## Why care about naming conventions?

 Adhering to naming conventions keeps code clean and understandable, whether you're working in a team or independently.
 It's akin to maintaining a tidy room; it assists everyone, including your future self, in quickly locating what they need without confusion.